Updated January 30, 2018 | Adopted by the Board of Directors March 28, 2018

 - If any circumstance presents itself which casts any doubt on the integrity of services delivered by Gateway operations the employee, consultant or affiliate are directed to contact the Chief Quality and Compliance Officer immediately so that timely investigation and necessary correction may be enacted.

-- As Corporate Compliance is a highly complex area, and this document cannot address all situations in which breach or concern may apply, employees, consultants and affiliates must contact their supervisor, or the Chief Quality & Compliance Officer, who will make necessary determinations.
+- As Corporate Compliance is a highly complex area, and this document cannot address all situations in which breach or concern may apply, employees, board members and affiliates must contact their supervisor as appropriate, or the Chief Quality & Compliance Officer, who will make necessary determinations.
 The best policy is “if in doubt, ask”.

 In addition, to the information listed above, other rules of staff conduct must be maintained in order for employees to work efficiently and effectively together in an organization such as Gateway Community Industries, Inc. Lack of adherence to the rules will result in disciplinary action, up to and including termination.
 Infringements are summarized below: